hackall360/studio-rust-mcp-server/README.md

   files, and publish packages without leaving Claude or Cursor.
 Each operation reports structured status including resolved instance paths, collision handling decisions, placement adjustments, and optional package metadata.
+- **`diagnostics_and_metrics`** – Gather troubleshooting data from Studio in a single response.
+The tool can stream recent error and warning logs in timestamped chunks, capture memory usage (including DeveloperMemoryTag breakdowns), summarise TaskScheduler and service health, and optionally return a MicroProfiler snapshot when you have diagnostics permissions enabled.

 > **Safety notice:** Starting a play session or running the test harness will execute scripts and
 > may mutate workspace state that has not been saved.
 Ensure critical changes are committed to